peter-dye/ButtBot/Localization_tests/README.md

 # Case 4
 Outside A and B
-Pointing between A and B
-phi1 = -81
-phi2 = 159
+Pointing between A and B (pointing away from triangle) phi1 = -81 phi2 = 159
 phi3 = -148